 The Company's interest rate risk arises majorly from the term loans from banks carrying floating rate of interest.
 These obligations exposes the Company to cash flow interest rate risk.
-Since the Company has no variable borrowing rates in the current year, the Company is not exposed to interest rate risk.
+The exposure of the Company's borrowing to interest rate changes as reported to the management at the end of the reporting paried are as follows: